 Our internship provides two rotations that focus on specific issues relevant to the student population: eating disorders, and gender and sexual identity.
 These rotations are designed for the interns to gain knowledge, experience, and competence in how to work with these specific issues in time-limited format.

 The Eating Disorders Rotation typically takes place during the fall quarter and is designed to educate interns about the assessment and brief, evidence-based therapy approaches to treat eating disorders in a college mental health setting.
 Interns will develop knowledge and competence around the assessment, theories, and brief therapies of eating disorders by the end of the rotation.

 The Gender and Sexual Identities Rotation will take place in spring quarter and it aims to enable clinicians to become more clinically and culturally competent working with clients across the full spectrum of gender and sexual identities.
 Topics covered include: sexual fluidity, transgender identities, cultural history of LGBTQIA identities, queer-identified people of color; faith and sexuality, same-sex parenting and relationships, poly and kink identities, same-sex relationship violence, and more.
-This rotation includes a field trip to San Francisco in which we visit sites that are of cultural, spiritual, and historical significance to the Bay Area's LGBTQIA communities.
+This rotation includes a field trip to San Francisco in which we visit sites that are of cultural, spiritual, and historical significance to the Bay Area's LGBTQIA communities (depending on what is permissible under the current epidemiological situation and public health safety guidelines).
+In addition to the rotation, interns attend a bi-weekly GSI consultation group beginning Fall quarter for support with their clinical work and professional development in working with students presenting gender and sexual identity issues.

 In addition, interns establish liaison relationships with a community center or other campus partner to collaborate and work with throughout the year to meet the needs of a specific student population.
 A social justice project is developed that may include outreach programming, consultation, drop-in hours, or other collaboration.
 Interns present outcomes of their social justice and inclusion outreach project at a staff meeting.

 Some of the community centers we collaborate with include: